 We study fundamental decision problems on linear dynamical systems in discrete time.
 We focus on pseudo-orbits, the collection of trajectories of the dynamical system for which there is an arbitrarily small perturbation at each step.
 Pseudo-orbits are generalizations of orbits in the topological theory of dynamical systems.
 We study the pseudo-orbit problem, whether a state belongs to the pseudo-orbit of another state, and the pseudo-Skolem problem, whether a hyperplane is reachable by an ε-pseudo-orbit for every ε.
 These problems are analogous to the well-studied orbit problem and Skolem problem on unperturbed dynamical systems.
-Our main results show that the pseudo-orbit problem is decidable in polynomial time and, surprisingly, the Skolem problem on pseudo-orbits is also decidable.
-The former extends the seminal result of Kannan and Lipton from orbits to pseudo-orbits.
+Our main results show that the pseudo-orbit problem is decidable in polynomial time and the Skolem problem on pseudo-orbits is decidable.
 The latter is in contrast to the Skolem problem for linear dynamical systems, which remains open for proper orbits.

 © 2021 Julian D'Costa, Toghrul Karimov, Rupak Majumdar,